dcferreira/infinity-for-youtube/README.rst

 * the search page
 * a user's page.

+You can hide/unhide the video length by clicking the ∞ symbol (total video length).

 The extension is currently somewhat buggy; if a video length is not correctly hidden, please refresh the webpage.
 Bug reports and fixes are more than welcome!